“Ethics of AI” is fantasy

 There is talk of an ethic of AI.
 But it’s really the ethics of information technology.

 The cliché is more or less always the same.

-After recognizing that AI is great technology with the potential to transform society and business, the reports instruct politicians, media and citizens that they should also be worried, because AI takes decisions based on inscrutable logic, contains biases, can sometimes be unsafe and unless properly directed will not ensure a fair and just society.
+After recognizing that AI is a great technology with the potential to transform society and business, the reports instruct politicians, media and citizens that they should also be worried, because AI takes decisions based on inscrutable logic, contains biases, can sometimes be unsafe and unless properly directed will not ensure a fair and just society.

 Another thing common to all such documents is the following:

 All occurrences of “Artificial Intelligence” could be replaced by the word “software” without changing the meaning.

 Because AI today is but another evolution of software technology, like it happened with high-level symbolic programming languages in the Fifties, database management systems or BASIC in the Seventies, or ERP in the Nineties.

 Today we have machine learning, deep learning, neural networks and a bit of good ol’ knowledge-based systems: the mix also known as AI.